jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 Should there be interest in the deployment of ideas laid out in this memo, further work is needed.
 There would have to be ways to configure systems to use multiple resolvers, including for instance:

 * Central configuration mechanisms to enable the use of multiple resolvers, perhaps through usual network configuration mechanisms or choices made by applications using resolver services directly.
-It may also be necessary to employ discovery mechanisms, such as, e.g., {{I-D.schinazi-httpbis-doh-preference-hints}}  (but see {{goals}}).
+It may also be necessary to employ discovery mechanisms, such as, e.g., {{I-D.schinazi-httpbis-doh-preference-hints}} or {{I-D.pauly-dprive-adaptive-dns-privacy}} (but see {{goals}})

 * Mechanisms to allow both failover to working resolvers when a resolver is unreachable,